-If you’re living with rheumatoid arthritis (RA), your primary care physician can monitor many of your day-to-day healthcare needs.
-For more comprehensive assessment and treatment, however, you may need to see a rheumatologist.
+If you live with a systemic autoimmune condition such as rheumatoid arthritis (RA) or lupus, your primary care physician can monitor many of your daily healthcare needs.
+But for more comprehensive assessments and treatments, you may need to see a rheumatologist.

 Rheumatologists are doctors — internists or pediatricians — who receive special training in diagnosing and treating musculoskeletal disease and systemic autoimmune conditions like RA.

-Known collectively as rheumatic diseases, these conditions can cause pain, swelling, stiffness, and deformities in your:
+The conditions, known collectively as rheumatic diseases, can cause pain, swelling, stiffness, and deformities in your:

 - supporting muscles

-Becoming a rheumatologist requires completing 4 years of medical school, where they receive training as a medical doctor or osteopath.
+Becoming a rheumatologist requires completing 4 years of medical school training as a medical doctor or osteopath.
 That’s followed by 3 years as a medical resident specializing in internal medicine, pediatrics, or both.

-Once they’ve completed the fellowship, the rheumatologist must pass a certification exam administered by the American Board of Internal Medicine.
+Once they’ve completed the fellowship, the rheumatologist must pass an American Board of Internal Medicine certification exam.

 Rheumatologists must take a recertification exam every 10 years.
 They’re also required to take continuing medical education classes to retain their board certification.

-A rheumatologist can treat any of the more than 100 known rheumatic diseases and musculoskeletal conditions and injuries, including:
+A rheumatologist can treat any of the more than 100 known rheumatic diseases, musculoskeletal conditions, and injuries, including:

-Rheumatologists commonly test people for the presence of excessive antibody production for suspected autoimmune disorders.
+Rheumatologists commonly test people for excessive antibody production for suspected autoimmune disorders.
 To assess musculoskeletal problems, they may order:

-All of this information helps them work with you to develop the right treatment plan for you.
+This information helps them develop the proper treatment plan for you.

 Treatment may include: